solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 ![Julia REPL](/img/trying-out-julia/julia-repl.png)

-Great we have a fancy calculator which seems to be even calculating correctly!
+Super!
+I now have a fancy calculator which seems to be even calculating correctly!
 After some 20-20 hindsight I can say there is some important information already displayed in the welcome ASCII-art, mainly the ]-mark.
 This is the way to access Julia package manager for adding dependencies.
 Also with hindsight using `activate <env_name>` with the package manager allows you to create python like virtual environments to contain your packages within your project.

-So good so far but I'm one of those guys who likes IDEs especially when learning new languages.
+So far so good, but I'm one of those guys who likes IDEs especially when learning new languages.
 The Julia homepage has a nice list of supported and familiar editors and IDEs.
 But why use something you already know?
 Let's go all in with new stuff and select Atom editor with JUNO plug-in.
-Ok yes part of the reason selecting Juno was that it looked cool in screenshots at [junolab.org](https://junolab.org).
-The installation was quite straight forward as Atom had a .deb-package and after installing that I just needed to add the uber-juno plug-in with atom's built in tools.
-Yes now I had all the tools in place, time to start coding.
+Ok yes, part of the reason selecting Juno was that it looked cool in screenshots at [junolab.org](https://junolab.org).
+The installation was quite straightforward as Atom had a .deb-package and after installing it I just needed to add the uber-juno plug-in with atom's built in tools.
+Now I had all the tools in place, time to start coding.

 ## What to do